Houston Jewelry Puts Ethics Ahead of Quick Profit

 - Customer Protection: Customers seeking the authentic Houston Jewelry experience deserve to know they're working with the legitimate, established business they trust

-- Preserving Reputation: Our reputation for ethical practices, quality work, and fair dealing has been earned over generations.
+- Preserving Reputation: Our reputation for ethics, quality work, and fair dealing was earned over generations.
 Fraudulent operators undermine that trust for everyone

 - Accountability: When customers work with an unauthorized business using our name, they lose the accountability and guarantees that come with dealing with the real Houston Jewelry